Black Hole Entropy, Quantum Corrections and EFT Transitions: Gluing Across Dimensions: Black Holes and EFT Transitions

 The entropy of the BPS black holes of interest is exactly known in certain regimes.
 Given that we are considering a decompactification limit to five dimensions, various strategies can be followed.
 We focus first on the results based on microstate counting.
 In \cite{Maldacena:1997de}, and following the approach of \cite{Strominger:1996sh}, they computed the leading-order contribution to the microstate degeneracy of the 4d $\mathcal{N}=2$ black holes with $p^0=0$ (cf. eqs. \eqref{eq:Y0noD6}-\eqref{eq:BHentropynoD6})

-where $c_L$ is the (left) central charge of the sigma model associated to the moduli space of the worldvolume theory of the branes whose gravitational backreation generates the black hole.
+where $c_L$ is the (left) central charge\footnote{For unitary conformal theories, the central charge must satisfy $c_L \geq 0$ \cite{Cappelli:1986hf,DiFrancesco:1997nk}.
+From the present, geometrical perspective, this is ensured by the fact that \eqref{eq:centralcharge} equals the second Chern number of the 4-cycle class $P\subset X_3$ wrapped by the M5-branes, which is non-negative for nef divisors \cite{Miyaoka1987,kanazawa2013}} of the sigma model associated to the moduli space of the worldvolume theory of the branes whose gravitational backreation generates the black hole.
 The central charge can be evaluated to be \cite{Maldacena:1997de, Vafa:1997gr, Harvey:1998bx}

 Strictly speaking, though, the above microscopic entropy formula (\ref{eq:entropymicro}) is only valid for $|\hat{q}_0| \gg c_L $ and $\mathcal{K}_{abc} p^a p^b p^c \ll \mathcal{V}_{X_3}$.
 But this is exactly equivalent to impose $\alpha \gg 1$ and thus to consider black hole solutions that are not anymore weakly curved, i.e., in the `small' black hole regime (cf. Section \ref{sss:SmallBHsD0D2D4}).
 Hence, taking the aforementioned limit in eq. \eqref{eq:finalresummedentropynoD6} yields